Skip to main content

 • Increase one flag at a time while monitoring with rclone --progress --stats 15s.

 • Stop tuning when throughput plateaus or retries increase.
-This method ensures you maximize the available bandwidth without overloading local I/O, system memory, or remote service limits.
+This method ensures that you maximize the available bandwidth without overloading local I/O, system memory, or remote service limits.

 Usage example